Probe-Particle/ppafm/README.md

 * Save the current image or df data by clicking the `Save Image...` or `Save df...` buttons at the bottom.
 * In case there are multiple OpenCL devices installed on the system, use the `-l` or `--list-devices` option to list available devices and choose the device using the `-d` or `--device` option with the device platform number as the argument.

+*Note that while .xyz files without charges work, depending on the system, the resulting image may be significantly different from an image with electrostatics, and therefore may not be representative of reality.
+If no electrostatics are included, this is indicated on the title of the image.